kun-zhou/forti/README.md

 ## What is it

-LOCK.IT is a piece of software that securely stores your key-value pairs like website login information, credit cards, ID cards, or even software license (serial number).
-And it lets you browser them in an easy fashion.
-Understanding many of these key-value pairs can be very sensitive, LOCK.IT uses industrial standard cryptography to protect your data.
+It a piece of software that securely stores your key-value pairs like website login information, credit cards, driver' license, or even software license (serial number).
+The idea is to save you from the clutter to find them in your scratchbooks, or trying get hold of your physical credit card just to get the number off of it.
+Understanding many of these information can be highly sensitive, Forti uses industry standard cryptography to protect your data.

-It provides an easy interface to input your key-value pairs and enforces the necessary format so you always remember to give an entry a title, and give your password a website associated.
+Forti provides an easy interface to log your key-value pairs and insists that you always give your secret a title, and your value a key, so you never have to wonder what that piece of information is for.

-### Security

-Each vault is encrypted with AES-GCM-256, including cache, and only decrypted in memory.

 ## Getting Started